The Early Years

 The National Institute for Christian Education became a legal company at the beginning of 2004, to enable it to meet the requirements of an agent under the new NSW DET accreditation/registration regulations as a consequence of the NSW Higher Education Act, 2001.
 This legal status established a Council as the legal controlling entity of the Institute (a not-for-profit company limited by guarantee) with Christian Education National Ltd as the sole company member.

-At the end of 2008 Richard Edlin resigned to pursue a private consulting practice.
-Ken Dickens took over the principalship of the Institute and Geoff Beech became academic dean.
+At the end of 2008 Dr Richard Edlin resigned to pursue a private consulting practice.
+Dr Ken Dickens took over the principalship of the Institute and Prof Geoff Beech became academic dean.
 Chris Parker also joined the lecturing staff with special responsibilities in strategically considering all forms of online communications including the online learning portal.
-Chris spent 12 years previous to his appointment teaching at Nepean Christian School.
-After more than 30 years of service at Tyndale Christian School (including 19 years as deputy principal) and a number of years as adjunct lecturer with the National Institute, Dr Charlie Justins concluded his role with Tyndale Christian School and joined the Institute as senior lecturer.
-Other adjunct lecturers (normally school-based in various locations around Australia) have included Sue Barter, Christina Belcher, Caroline Blake, Melissa Brown, John Denning, Dr Jill Ireland, Dr David Jackson, Dr Charlie Justins, Allan Long, Dr Samson Makhado, Dr Fiona Partridge, Dr Andrew Schmidt, Don Taylor, Geoff Wilson, Dr Lindsay Graieg, Narelle Sketcher, Simon Matthews, David Gray, Peter Muddle, Miriam Lili, Chris Prior, Linda Hampstead, and Jacqui Stok.
+Dr Charlie Justins joined the Institute as senior lecturer in 2010.
+Other adjunct lecturers (normally school-based in various locations around Australia) have included Sue Barter, Christina Belcher, Caroline Blake, Melissa Brown, John Denning, Dr Jill Ireland, Dr David Jackson, Dr Charlie Justins, Allan Long, Dr Samson Makhado, Dr Fiona Partridge, Dr Andrew Schmidt, Don Taylor, Geoff Wilson, Dr Lindsay Graieg, Narelle Sketcher, Simon Matthews, David Gray, Peter Muddle, Miriam Lili, Dr Chris Prior, Dr Christine Furner, Dr Christopher Rayner, Linda Hampstead, Jacqui Stok, and Tim Payze.

 In 2009 the National Institute for Christian Education strengthened its organic association with Christian Education National by co-locating with the national office and renewed its emphasis on school based professional development.
-In 2009 the National Institute for Christian Education became a teaching agent of Morling College and subsequently now has a third party arrangement with Morling College.
+In 2009 the National Institute for Christian Education became a teaching agent of Morling College and subsequently had a third party arrangement with Morling College.
+David Gray joined the National Institute as Director in 2016 to 2018.
+In November 2018, the National Institute entered a new third party accreditation arrangement with Alphacrucis College.
+During 2019 Rev. Dr. Rod Thompson fulfilled the role of Institute Principal with Dr Chris Prior serving as Deputy Principal.
+During this year Dr Fiona Partridge began serving as Senior Lecturer focusing on student welfare.
+At the beginning of 2020 Dr Chris Prior began as National Institute Principal.